 During the day, red eyed tree frogs hide among the leaves.
 However, if they are disturbed, they open their eyes and display their bright colours.
 Potential predators may be momentarily disturbed, confused, or frightened by the sudden appearance of these bright colours, giving the frog time to hop away.
 This is known as ‘startle colouration’.

 This colouring is the adult red eyed tree frog’s only defensive strategy; unlike other rainforest frogs (such as the poison dart frog), they are not poisonous.

 Where Do Red Eyed Tree Frogs Live?

-Red eyed tree frogs are found throughout Central America, and also in Mexico and Colombia.
+Red eyed tree frogs are found throughout Central America, and also in Mexico.